catfact/mlp/readme.md

 - `/quit`: stop the program

-the primary feature of `mlp` is that layers can trigger each other. the current behavior is that when a layer reaches the endpoint of its loop, it triggers a reset to the start of the loop for the layer below it. this is a simple way to create a "multiply" effect, where the topmost layer acts as a "leader" and specifies the loop length for the layers below it.
+the primary feature of `mlp` is that wrapping on a loop layer can trigger a reset-to-start on a different layer. the current behavior is that when a layer reaches the endpoint of its loop, it triggers a reset to the start of the loop for the layer below it. this is a simple way to create a "multiply" effect, where the topmost layer acts as a "leader" and specifies the loop length for the layers below it.

 the "stop" command stops the topmost layer playing. this has the interesting effect of also changing the total loop length - the next-lowest layer is now the leader.